THOMASELOVE/432-classes-2025/class23/README.md

 1. There is a [Minute Paper after Class 23](https://bit.ly/432-2025-min-23), due at noon **tomorrow** (2025-04-09) - please visit <https://bit.ly/432-2025-min-23> to fill out the form.
 2. [Lab 7](https://thomaselove.github.io/432-2025/lab7.html) is also due at noon **tomorrow** Wednesday 2025-04-09.
-    - After today's class you should be able to finish this.
 3. If you haven't yet completed [Lab 6](https://thomaselove.github.io/432-2025/lab6.html) (see list of students [here](https://github.com/THOMASELOVE/432-classes-2025/tree/main/lab6#no-submission-yet)), you have until Tuesday 2025-04-15 at 5 PM to do so.
 4. If you have questions about your Project A grade, you have until Tuesday 2025-04-15 at 5 PM to email me about that.
 5. [Project B presentations](https://thomaselove.github.io/432-2025/projB.html#the-presentation) are scheduled April 17-23 (see [the schedule here](https://github.com/THOMASELOVE/432-classes-2025/tree/main/projectB).)
 See the **432 Project B Plan Feedback for Spring 2025** document in the **Project B Plan Feedback** folder in our Shared Google Drive for my comments on your Plan.